 Watch to learn how Deep Vein Thrombosis (DVT) and Pulmonary Embolism (PE) could affect you.

-Both involve large clots that block the flow of blood through veins in the circulatory system.
+All A+VTE's involve clots that block the flow of blood throughout the circulatory system.

 How do DVT and PE develop?

 DVT can develop in the lower legs for a variety of reasons, including prolonged periods of immobility (such as on a long plane flight, bed rest after surgery), pregnancy or

 diabetes.
 Symptoms can be swelling, pain, redness or cramping.
 More seriously, the clot can break off and work its way through the circulatory system to the lungs.

 When this occurs it is called a pulmonary embolism and can lead to sudden death.
 Physicians suspect that many cases of sudden death that are thought to be the result of a heart attack are mis-diagnosed and in fact are the result of a pulmonary embolism.